 Star 34 Café can now say that it serves the best sandwich in Sandwich.

 The restaurant beat out six other restaurants to take the top prize in the inaugural Best Sandwich in Sandwich contest.
-The contest took place during the annual Taste of Sandwich event on Sept.
+The contest took place during the annual Taste of Sandwich event Sept.
 25 in downtown Sandwich.

-Star 34 Café owner Larry Aliu is happy that his salted caramel cheesecake monte cristo sandwich was such a hit.
+Star 34 Café owner Larry Aliu is happy that his salted caramel cheesecake Monte Cristo sandwich was such a hit.

 “I made it up in the past week,” Aliu said.
 “I was experimenting with what I wanted to do here and I thought I would something completely different that nobody would ever expect.
 There’s a lot of good places to eat here and being named as having the best sandwich, I’m grateful, very grateful.”